Malaysia vs Singapore Universities: Which Offers Better Education and Job Prospects?

 4) Graduate Employability: Singapore Has Stronger Outcomes

-Singapore graduate outcomes are stronger and more transparent
+Singapore graduate outcomes are stronger and more transparent.

 Singapore publishes formal graduate employment outcomes through the Joint Autonomous Universities Graduate Employment Survey (JAUGES).